Talk to us 0800 043 0020

 Why standard Ski Insurance is not enough!

-A common question asked by those searching for ski instructor course cover!
+A common question asked by those searching for a ski instructor course cover!
 Here is a breakdown of why a standard winter sports policy would not cover you for a course.

 1. The main thing here is curtailment cover while doing the course.
 Ski instructor courses last from 5 to 14 weeks and cost anything between £5,000 to £15,000.
 Should you be injured within the course duration and cannot complete it ( but you have already paid for it ), then you can claim back part or all (if it is a cancellation claim )